The London Road Football Ground Like?

-(North) Stand (towards the Moy's Terrace) where just
+(North) Stand (towards the Moy's End) where just over

 Food available inside the ground includes the standard fayre of; Cheeseburgers (£3.30), Burgers (£3.30), Hot Dogs (£3.30), Various Pies including Chicken Balti, Steak and Cheese & Onion (£2.90), Pasties (£2.90) and Jumbo Sausage Rolls (£2.90).
 On the whole on each of my visits, I have found Peterborough to be a good and fairly relaxed day out, with some good pubs in the locality too.

 Andrew Bartlett a visiting Southampton fan adds; 'Away fans sitting in Block A of the Main Stand, should be made aware that the leg room is quite tight.
 Otherwise a very pleasant old fashioned ground with welcoming stewards.'
-Please note that the away terrace and seating area is situated at the opposite end of the ground to the main road.
+Please note that the seating area is situated at the opposite end of the ground to the main London Road.

 |Where To Drink?|